noahehall/multicloud/multicloud.md

   - volume-level recovery: e.g. any persistent volumes used across nodes
   - instance-level recovery: e.g. any VMs or containers
   - managed-service recovery: e.g. if using some serverless/managed service

+#### Data Protection

+- designed to restore/preserve a copy of data from a desired point in time
+- goals
+  - Restore data in a timeframe meeting Recovery Objectives
+  - recovery: protect it in case of a disaster, accident, or malicious action.
+  - compliance: theres bunches of regulations depending on the industry and type of data stored
+- Recovery Point Objectives: RPO; recovering to a specific point in time, usually measured in milliseconds
+- Recovery Time Objectives: RTO; time it takes to recover, usually measured in minutes
+- backups: creating efficient and cost-effective data copies
+  - incremental
+  - frequency of backups
+  - capacity limits
+  - expiration
+- disaster recovery drills

 #### Backup and Restore